 Some must-know facts about diamonds.

-Flawless nature and pure beauty.
+Flawless, nature and pure beauty.
 We’ve tried to find one word for all these adjectives.
-And we came up with DIAMONDS.
-These pearls are metastable allotropes of carbon with strong covalent bonding between its atoms.
-In order for a diamond to form in natural condition, it requires high pressure carbon-bearing materials exposure between 900 – 1 300 °C [conditions that can be found only in two places on earth: in lithosphere and at the site of a meteorite strike.
-As a matter a fact, diamond crystals are brought closer to earth’s surface through volcanic activity.].
+We give you the word: DIAMONDS.
+These rocks are metastable allotropes of carbon with strong covalent bonding between its atoms.
+In order for a diamond to form in a natural condition, it requires high pressure carbon-bearing materials exposure between 900 – 1 300 °C conditions that can be found only in two places on earth: in lithosphere and at the site of a meteorite strike.
+As a matter a fact, diamond crystals are brought closer to earth’s surface through volcanic activity.
 Roughly speaking.

-It’s been said that diamonds have been mined [for the first time]somewhere in India along the Penner, Krishna or Godavari rivers.
-And more than 3 000 years have passed since then, but their true popularity has risen in the 19th century because of their usage in engraving tools that have led to economical growth in the entire world.
+It’s been said that diamonds have been mined for the first time somewhere in India along the Penner, Krishna or Godavari rivers.
+More than 3 000 years have passed since then, but their true popularity has risen in the 19th century because of their usage in engraving tools, that have led to economical growth in the entire world.
 Moreover, alongside the Orange River from South Africa, immense diamond mines were discovered in 1867 and then boom.
-[Practically, the earliest written proof of diamonds’ existence dates back to ca. 500 B.C.]
+Practically, the earliest written proof of diamonds’ existence dates back to ca. 500 B.C.
 All the financiers and business people saw a glimpse.
 The investments that came afterwards were huge, yet endangered and the diamonds’ price depended entirely on their scarcity.

 “The soul is placed in the body like a rough diamond,